For many of our content marketing consulting clients, the content creation process can be the hardest part of any content marketing initiative.

 Finally, add a download link to the content upgrade in your article.
 There are a variety of tools you can use for this.
-I prefer using OptinMonster, but others prefer Ninjaforms, Leadpages, Sumome Leads, LeadIn, or email marketing software like Mailchimp or Aweber.
+At Convince & Convert, we’re partial to OptinMonster.

-How can we calculate the grade level ourselves, and how can we improve our writing based on it?
+Once we grade our content, how can we improve our writing based on it?
 There is a free application that did just that: Hemingwayapp.
-Just copy and paste your writing into this app, and it will give you a score of how readable your content is.
+Just copy and paste your written content into this app, and it will give you a score of how readable your content is.
 You will also be able to see what sentences you need to improve.